sserhatacarr/asteriksShapes/README.md

-# Diamond Pattern Generator
+# Pattern Generator

-This Java program generates a diamond pattern based on user input.
+This Java program generates a pattern based on user input.

 ## How to Use